Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Scar tissue formation in our bodies is often unavoidable, but the good news is that there are steps that we can take to prevent or reduce the process.
 Proper wound treatment and a healthy lifestyle can decrease the probability of scar tissue formation or decrease the amount that's made.

 If scars do form, medical treatments can often improve their appearance and even remove some of the scar tissue.
 Makeup can hide many skin scars that can't be completely removed.
 In addition, clinical trials are being performed to test new treatments that may be more effective than the current ones.
 The results of at least some of these trials might be very helpful.

 References and Resources

-- The National Institutes of Health has created a webpage containing information about different types of scars.
+- The National Institutes of Health or the NIH has created a web page containing information about different types of scars.
 The page contains a link to a list of clinical trials of new treatments.

-- The Columbia University MedIcal Center also has a webpage with information about types of scars and their treatment.
+- The Columbia University Medical Center also has a page with information about types of scars and their treatment.

 - In addition, the website of the NHS (National Health Service) has a page describing scars and their treatment.